- How to Create a No Code AI Chat Bot and Publish It

 HubSpot Chatbot Builder

 If you are a business already using HubSpot, they have also introduced their chatbot builder.
 Your CRM just got better and easier with their Builder.
-If you are trying to find a free chatbot builder, HubSpot would be a good starting point.
+If you’re looking for a free chatbot builder, HubSpot is a good starting point.
+It is user friendly and can speed up your lead generation process.

-While it is not as integration heavy as Wotnot and Chatling, it is very helpful when integrated with CRM workflows.
-It can help you automate capturiing leads for your business and also has a basic AI integration for any data answers that might not be pre-written.
+While it is not as integration-heavy as Wotnot and Chatling, it is very helpful when integrated with CRM workflows.
+It can help you automate capturing leads for your business and also features basic AI integration for any data-driven answers that may not be pre-written.

 ChatGPT

 ChatGPT itself isn’t a no-code builder, but it can power chatbots inside no-code tools.
-Many platforms let you connect your OpenAI API key and use GPT-3.5 or GPT-4 to generate responses.
-Along with that, if you are a little versed with coding, you can use to create chatbot’s frontend and backend using the ChatGPT interface intself.
-Though you might have to create an API and then embed it yourself.
+Many platforms allow you to connect your OpenAI API key and utilise GPT-3.5 or GPT-4 to generate responses.
+Additionally, if you are somewhat familiar with coding, you can utilise it to create a chatbot’s frontend and backend using the ChatGPT interface itself.
+However, you may need to make an API and then embed it yourself.

 Claude